 - Running costs could be lower

 City driving is where the SEAT Mii really excels – its small dimensions make it easy to manoeuvre and simple to park, even in tight spaces.
-The car comes with two small engines, both of which are cheap to run and offer plenty of performance in town, while also being decent on the motorway when compared with many rivals.
+The car comes with a choice of two small engines, both of which are cheap to run and offer plenty of performance in town, while also being decent on the motorway when compared to many rivals.

-The Mii is a cheap car and the basic S model doesn’t get much equipment as standard, but top-spec cars get sat nav and air-conditioning, something that was unheard of on cars this size a few years ago.
+The Mii is a cheap car and the basic S model doesn't get much equipment as standard, but top-spec models have sat nav and air-conditioning – something that was unheard of on cars this size only a few years ago.